 As with all surgical procedures there are risks involved.
 However the risk of serious complications is low.
 All risks will be discussed in detail prior to surgery.

 Patients undertaking desk duties or light duties may be able to return to work in a few days.
 Any strenuous or physical jobs require 2 weeks off work.
 Patients will be back to normal exercise after 2 weeks.

-As the procedure is performed through the nostrils and does not require external incisions, patients can usually go home the same day.
+As the procedure is performed through the nostrils and does not require external incisions, patients normally spend one night in hospital, but can occasionally go home the same day.
 Patients will need to arrange a family member or friend to transport home.
 Dr Nathan will share detailed post-operative instructions before surgery.

 Frontal sinuses: behind the forehead

 Maxillary sinuses: in the cheekbones

 Ethmoid sinuses: between the eyes

 Sphenoid sinuses: behind the ethmoid sinuses, at the base of the skull